 Also, the runner spinoff Joe Danger Infinity could just as easily have ranked on this list.

-Hill Climb Racing 2 is a terrific follow-up to Pixelbite's chaotic 2D racer.
+Hill Climb Racing 2 is a terrific follow-up to Fingersoft's chaotic 2D racer.
 It serves up a great mix of silly humour and destructive arcade fun, with tons of upgrades for each of the game's weird and wild vehicles.

 The physics system is intentionally ridiculous, though you'll gradually learn to master challenging jumps with relative ease.
 The courses are all fairly distinct, ranging from farmyards to snowy mountains.